alexiglad/alexiglad.github.io/_posts/2024-08-14-Aspects_of_Intelligence.md

 09/14/2024

-*It's worth noting that most of this blog is opinion, and that the different aspects of intelligence are abstract ideas, don't necesssarily represent the underlying way the mind works, and may not encompass all different portions of intelligence.
+*It's worth noting that most of this blog is not very scientific and is mostly just a useful abstraction for how to view the different components of intelligence (which is especially useful for thinking about current model capablities or benchmarking).
+The different aspects of intelligence are abstract ideas, don't necesssarily represent the underlying way the mind works, and may not encompass all different portions of intelligence.
 If you come up with other aspects of intelligence please email me :)*

-### Memorization and Knowledge
+### 1) Memorization and Knowledge

 Memorization broadly refers to the ability to recite information.
 Knowledge goes a step beyond this, and involves applying memorized information to new contexts.
 Knowledge often involves understanding at a deeper level than sole memorization.

 As of 2024, Large Language Models (LLMs) are pretty good at memorization and, are half decent at knowledge, but fail at most of the other aspects of intelligence discussed below.

-### Learning Efficiency
+### 2) Learning Efficiency

 Because of evolution, it's easy to see that most modern animals ([and even plants](https://pubmed.ncbi.nlm.nih.gov/24390479/)), learn pretty efficiently.